simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 ### <a name="GetHorizonColour"/>simul::sky::float4  const & GetHorizonColour(float view_altitude_km)
 Set a depth texture, whose alpha values represent the depth co-ordinate.
 This will be used when clouds are rendered in front of terrain etc.
+Get the representative HDR colour of the horizon, as seen from the specified altitude \param view_altitude_km .

 ### <a name="GetLightColour"/>simul::sky::float4  const & GetLightColour(float view_altitude_km)
+Get the HDR light colour, as seen from the specified altitude \param view_altitude_km

 ### <a name="GetLightningRenderer"/>simul::clouds::BaseLightningRenderer * GetLightningRenderer()
 Get a pointer to the lightning renderer.